How to Grow Your Ecommerce Business & Optimize for Sales

-To grow your ecommerce business, you’ll need to bring traffic to your store, develop a customer retention strategy, build a community, and continuously test the market and your products.
+After you’ve built your online store, your next goal should be to grow your business so you can increase profits.
+To grow an ecommerce business, you’ll need to identify your audience, bring traffic to your store, develop a customer retention strategy, build a community, and continuously test the market and your products.

 Make Your Store SEO-friendly

-The key to generating traffic is search engine optimization (SEO)—working on search ranking improvement for terms (or keywords) that customers use to search for your kind of business.
+The key to generating traffic is search engine optimization (SEO)—using practices to improve search engine ranking for terms (or keywords) that customers use when looking for your kind of business or product.
 A widely reported statistic indicates that 93% of website traffic comes from a search engine, and HubSpot reports that 75% of people never go past the first page of search results.

 Here are some SEO tips for your store: